 Airbags are passive safety restraints that activate when a car gets into an accident.
 Most modern cars are made with many airbags strategically placed in the vehicle.
 Yet despite the safety considerations, airbags have been known to malfunction and cause serious injury.

 How Do Airbags Work?

 Airbags are composed of three main components:

-- The Airbag Module: Airbags modules contain the bags themselves made of lightweight fabric and an inflator.
-Airbag Modules are packed into the steering wheel for the driver, and various other panels throughout the car for the passengers.
+- The Airbag Module: Airbag modules contain the bags themselves made of lightweight fabric and an inflator.
+Airbag Modules are packed into the steering wheel for the driver and various other panels throughout the car for the passengers.

 - The Diagnostic Unit: This component monitors the overall health of the airbag system.
 When the vehicle is turned on, the Diagnostic Unit searches for any problems in the system and warns the driver via a dashboard warning light.

 When all three components work together, an airbag can inflate at around 200 mph upon detecting rapid deceleration.
 Airbags are designed to provide a soft “cushion” between the occupants and hard surfaces of the vehicle.
 If the airbag system operates successfully, it can greatly reduce the frequency and severity of injuries sustained in a car accident.